cscribn/README-manager/README.md

 * Help me prioritize your time.
 * Let's inform each other, early and often.
 * If you present a problem, propose a solution.
+* Do what you can, where you are, with what you have.
 * Sometimes we'll have to disagree but move forward.
 * Take risks.
 Clean up what you mess up.